fluxninja/aperture/docs/content/introduction.md

 ## 📖 Learn

-The Concepts section provides detailed insights into essential elements of Aperture and Aperture policies, offering a comprehensive understanding of their key components.
+The Concept's section provides detailed insights into essential elements of Aperture and Aperture policies, offering a comprehensive understanding of their key components.